33 Examples of Product Feedback Survey Questions to Ask

 A product feedback survey is an online questionnaire to gather data and insights from your customers to better understand their opinions on your product.
 This includes a better understanding of how they’re using your product, what they like (or dislike) about it, what problems they’re solving with it, what features they use the most, how you can improve the product experience, and more.

-Benefits of Customer and Product Feedback Surveys
+Benefits of Collecting Product Feedback

 Here are a few of the most important benefits of gathering customer feedback on your product.